 What is Trajectory?

-Trajectory is defined as the curved path followed by an object with a certain mass while moving through space with respect to time.
+Trajectory is the curved path followed by an object with a certain mass while moving through space with respect to time.
 It is also known as Flight Path.

 Projectile motion gives rise to trajectory as it is such a motion in which the moving object follows a curved path in the air due to gravity.